UriKatsirPrivate/bard-prompts/README.md

 >Same in Pulumi

 ## RESTful API
->Create all required files for a RESTful API using Python and deploy it on Google Cloud Run
+>Create all required files for a RESTful API using Python and deploy it on Google Cloud Run</br>
+Add a python sample for each RESTful verb </br>
+Show the full main.py file